aleshaleksey/fansys23/weapons-armour.md

 ### Armour and its relationship with [HiT]

-Targetted attacks are rolled against [HiT].
+Targeted attacks are rolled against [HiT].
 [HiT] represents how effective/powerful/precise a target attack has to be to harm the target.
 It is made of the following components, all of which stack:

 - Base Hit (ALWAYS 10).
 - Evasion (avoiding the brunt of the attack, eg dodging)